-Using the filtration on $\CFKm ({\mathcal {H}})$ we can consider the homology of the associated graded object (explicitly, we endow the same $\Field[U]$ module on the generating set $\Gen$ with a differential $\partial ^-_K$ which counts only those holomorphic disks which satisfy $n_z=0$), resulting in the \emph{knot Floer homology group} $\HFKm (K)$, which is now a bigraded $\Field [U]$-module.
+Using the Alexander filtration on $\fCFKm ({\mathcal {H}})$ we can consider the homology of the associated graded object.
+Explicitly, we endow the same $\Field[U]$-module freely generated by the set $\Gen$ equipped with a differential $\partial ^-_K$ that counts only those holomorphic disks which satisfy $n_z=0$.
+The homology of this associated graded object is called the \emph{knot Floer homology group} $\HFKm (K)$, which is a bigraded $\Field [U]$-module.